intersel/iFSM/README.md

 Create a Finite State Machine from the "aStateDefinition" object to bind with the jQuery object.

   * aStateDefinition: object, defines the different states and bound events.
 See "Machine State Definition" chapter.
-  * options: object, defines the options of the FSM :
+  * options: object, defines the options of the FSM:
     * startEvent: name of the starting event (default: 'start')
     * initState: name of the state to set at start of the machine
     * debug (true|false): show debug message on the console (default true)